Remembria/Plant-Growth-Simulator/README.md

 - **As a user**, I want to load a prior garden state from a file and continue playing
 - **As a user**, I want plant growth to have an element of randomness

-# Instructions for Grader

-- **You can generate the first required event related to adding Xs to a Y by** selecting the *Add Plant* button.
-    - You can give the plant any name, but the seed is written with letters F, +, - only.
-    - Feel free to just put F for the seed (this is the simplest case)
-    - To get the panel where all the (alive) plants are displayed, select the *View All Plants* button
-- **You can generate the second required event related to adding Xs to a Y by** selecting the *Water Thirsty Plants* button.
-This will give you a thirsty subset of the list of plants, and offers you the chance to water your most dehydrated plants (they can die from overwatering though!)
-- **You can locate my visual component by** selecting the *View Plants* button and select the plant you've added.
-Depending on how quickly the plant grows (growthRate variable) you may see it grow in real time!
-Watch out though, plants die over time, so if a plant you've added is missing, this is the likely reason (dehydration).
-- **You can save the state of my application by** selecting the *Save Garden* button
-- **You can reload the state of my application by** electing the *Load Garden* button.
-Saved data will be overwritten.

 ## Phase 4: Task 2

 Plant Jojo added to the garden